-The Company holds, through its Serbian subsidiaries, eight 100%-owned exploration licenses which include: (i) Zeleznik (including adjoining licenses Crvena Zemlja, Radjina and Fresenis), (ii) Padina, (iii) Borsko Jezero, (iv) Savinac, (v) Bacevica, (vi) Oblez, (vii) Skorusa, and (viii) Dubrava-Ostrelj.
-These properties are located in Northeastern Serbia east of Belgrade and are held in the name of the Company's Serbian subsidiaries.
-To maintain title to the exploration licenses in Serbia, the Company has ongoing annual exploration expenditure commitments and is obligated to pay annual property taxes and other related costs associated with holding the properties.
-For the year ended December 31, 2020, property taxes amounted to \$51,626 (2019 - \$39,527).
+At the end of 2021, the Company held, through its Serbian subsidiaries, the following 100%-owned exploration licenses: Zeleznik Crvena Zemlja, Padina, Odej, Bobot, Bacevica, Oblez, Skorusa, Branik, Kotlenik, Ponor, Vitanovac.
+These properties are located in Northeastern Serbia east of Belgrade.
+To maintain title to the exploration licenses in Serbia, the Company has ongoing annual exploration expenditure commitments and is obligated to pay annual property taxes and other related costs associated with maintaining the properties in good standing.
+For the year ended December 31, 2021, property taxes amounted to \$29,614 (2020 - \$51,626).

-Mundoro entered into an Agreement with Japan Oil, Gas and Metals National Corporation ("JOGMEC") which included the Borsko license ("JOGMEC-Mundoro JV Project") in 2016.
+Mundoro entered into an Agreement with Japan Oil, Gas and Metals National Corporation ("JOGMEC") which included the Borsko Jezero license ("JOGMEC-Mundoro JV Project") in 2016.
 During Stage One (March 2016 - March 2019) of the Earn-in, JOGMEC sole-funded US\$4 million of exploration expenditures.
 From March 2016 to April 2020, JOGMEC sole funded a total of US\$5.8 million (C\$8.1 million) for the JOGMEC-Mundoro JV Project and has completed the earn-in for a 51% interest in the project.
 All work commitments have been met for the JOGMEC-Mundoro JV Project during this term.
 The project is now at a proportionate funding stage, and during Q2-2020 Mundoro exercised the option to acquire a 2% interest in the project from JOGMEC (increasing Mundoro's interest to 51%) for a nominal consideration and maintained its role as the operator.

-In Q4 2019, the Company announced it had entered into an earn-in agreement (the "Earn-in Agreement") with Vale Canada Limited ("Vale"), in which Mundoro granted to Vale over two phases ("Phase One and Phase Two") an option to earn up to a 75% interest in four of its exploration licenses: Skorusa, Oblez, Dubrava and Padina (the "Vale-Mundoro Projects") by sole funding expenditures of up to U\$\$50 million.
+In 2019, the Company announced it had entered into an earn-in agreement (the "Earn-in Agreement") with Vale Canada Limited ("Vale"), in which Mundoro granted to Vale over two phases ("Phase One and Phase Two") an option to earn up to a 75% interest in four of its exploration licenses: Skorusa, Oblez, Dubrava and Padina (the "Vale-Mundoro Projects") by sole funding expenditures of up to U\$\$50 million.
 The Vale-Mundoro Projects are located within the Timok Magmatic Complex ("Timok").
 Phase One provides Vale the option to earn a 51% in the Vale-Mundoro Projects by sole-funding U\$\$5 million in expenditures over 3 years.
 Following Phase One, Vale has the option, exercisable within 60 days, to elect to enter Phase Two, whereupon it can earn an additional 24% interest in the Vale-Mundoro Projects, for a total of 75% interest, by sole-funding an additional U\$\$45 million in expenditures (the "Phase Two Option") by the fifth anniversary of the election date.
 If either party dilutes below 10%, their interest will convert into a 2% NSR of which up to 1% NSR will be re-purchasable.